ioccc-src/winner/2004/jdalbec/README.md

-# Best Abuse of the Periodic Table:
+# Best Abuse of the Periodic Table

     John Dalbec
     20 Squire's Ct.